So, where does the money come from? Download our Revenue Infographic (preview below):

-This is the money people give you in exchange for attending your work.
+This is the money people give you in exchange for attending your show.

 To calculate potential box office, you need to know your total audience potential.
 This is the capacity of your venue multiplied by the number of showings you will have.
-For example, if you're performing in a 100-seat theatre and are doing 10 shows, you have an audience potential of 1,000.
+For example, if you're performing 10 shows in a 100-seat theatre, you have an audience potential of 1,000.

 Then set a realistic goal for the percentage of tickets you want to sell.
 50-60% is a reasonable guess if you're working in a smaller venue or site-specific location (which generally has a lower audience capacity).
 This goal should change based on your audience size.
 If you’re doing a site-specific performance that only seats 20 people a night, you might calculate your audience goal a bit higher.
 If you are working in a more traditional/larger venue, 30-35% is more common.

 A basic Box Office Potential formula would be:

 10 performances x 100 seats x $20 ticket x 60% of house = $12,000

 You should also budget for the different price points you’ll be using.
 Will you have discounted tickets for arts worker or student?
 Will you give a group rate/reduced ticket price for specialized performances (Relaxed Performance, Audio Described Performance, or ASL Performance)?
 Are ticket prices increasing throughout the run of your show?
 Will you be issuing any discount codes?
 If you have Pay-What-You-Can performances, the PWYC average can vary between $7.50-$17.
 Think about how many of each kind of ticket you expect to sell and adjust your box office potential accordingly.

-When a third party hires you to put on your show, they pay you what is called a presentation fee.
+When a third party hires you to put on your show, they pay you a presentation fee.
 A presenter usually is not involved in the creative process of the production.
-You negotiate fair compensation with your presenter in exchange for putting on your show, providing the venue, help with marketing, etc. If they are paying you a flat fee, this amount should be entered into your production budget as revenue.
+You negotiate fair compensation with your presenter in exchange for putting on your show, providing the venue, helping with marketing, etc. If they are paying you a flat fee, this amount should be entered into your production budget as revenue.